Hunted by monsters. Wanted for questioning. Late for class.

 Four high-school friends suffer daily humiliation at the hands of three bullies.
 When the friends accidentally open a portal to another dimension, they unintentionally allow terrifying, other-worldly creatures to invade their small Arkansas town.
 Discovering that they are now endowed with strange superpowers, the four teens dub themselves “Freaks,” the very name their tormentors used to ridicule them.
 The Freaks must fight to save the lives of family and friends now in mortal peril and thwart a secret government task force that appears to be hunting them.

-Freaks will be available, online and in stores, wherever fine books are sold on March 3, 2022
+Freaks is now available, online and in stores, wherever fine books are sold!

 Brett Riley is a professor of English at the College of Southern Nevada.
 He grew up in southeastern Arkansas and earned his Ph.D. in contemporary American fiction and film at Louisiana State University.
 His short fiction has appeared in numerous publications including Folio, The Wisconsin Review, and The Baltimore Review.
 He has also won numerous awards for screenwriting.
 Riley’s debut novel, Comanche, was released in September 2020.
 Lord of Order, a dystopian novel set in New Orleans was published in April 2021.
 Freaks, a superhero thriller featuring dangerous aliens and badass high school kids will be in stores and online March 2022.
 The second novel in the Freaks series, Travelers, will be released later in the summer.
 The third novel in the Superhero series, Rubicons will be released in 2023.
 Riley lives in Henderson, Nevada.